What is the employment and support allowance work-related activity group?

 The major differences are that:

-- ESA work-related activity group members have to attend work-focused interviews and undertake work-related activities, such as training or condition management programmes, but support group members do not;
+- ESA work-related activity group members have to attend work-focused interviews.
+They may have to undertake work-related activities, such as training or condition management programmes, but support group members do not;

-- ESA work-related activity group members get less money because the work-related activity component is paid at a lower rate than the support component;
+- ESA work-related activity group members get less money because the work-related activity component is paid at a lower rate than the support component.
+Claimants whose claim started from 3rd April 2017 do not receive a work-related activity component at all, they remain on the same rate as the assessment group.

 - the one year limit on claiming contributory ESA, applies to members of the work-related activity group, but not to members of the support group.